 Overview

-SZYBKI consists of 4 applications that carry out force field calculations on small molecule ligands or protein-ligand complexes with small molecule ligands.
-The main program, SZYBKI, is a general-purpose program with a wide spectrum of force field functionalities.
-Input for SZYBKI is all-atom molecular structures for the ligands (and, if desired, protein) with plausible 3-dimensional atomic coordinates.
-The other program, Freeform, calculates some thermodynamic properties, useful for drug discovery, for small molecules.
+SZYBKI consists of four applications that carry out force field calculations on small molecule ligands or protein-ligand complexes with small molecule ligands.
+The main program, SZYBKI, is a general purpose program with a wide spectrum of force field functionalities.
+Input for SZYBKI is all-atom molecular structures for the ligands (and, if desired, a protein) with plausible 3-dimensional atomic coordinates.
+The other program, Freeform, calculates some thermodynamic properties for small molecules that are useful for drug discovery.
 Input for Freeform is a file of molecular structures for the ligands in a variety of formats ranging from SMILES strings to all-atom multiconformer formats.
 The output from both programs is all-atom molecular structures with associated information in the log output on the details of the calculations.

 Note